Cherreads

 Will stopped walking.

-He'd spent his whole life watching careful people do the math and then make the safe call.
+He had spent his whole life watching careful people do the math and then make the safe call.
 Forty-six letters.
 Perfect penmanship.
 Zero results.

 He broke into a dead sprint toward the scream, his fractured rib grinding like broken glass inside his chest with every single step.